 Unless otherwise indicated under individual course listings, Conflict Resolution courses will be held at the Justice Institute and will be in session from 9:00 am to 5:00 pm.
-For general information about the program, a copy of the current calendar, or program information, please call a Program Assistant at 604/528-5610 or 528-5611.
-To register for a program, call the Registration Office at 528-5590.
+For general information about the program, a copy of the current calendar, and out-of-town course listings, please call a Program Assistant at 604/528-5610 or 528-5611.
+To register for a course, call the Registration Office at 528-5590.